 Although we discuss in this article how you can make sure you collect data securely from clients, you will also need to consider the legalities.
 For example, the GDPR legislation affects how you collect data from people living in the EU.

 Checklist for how your client intake form should look

 ✔ White label your client intake form

-Add your branding, company colours and company style to your client intake form to improve client response rate.
+Add your branding, company colors, and company style to your client intake form to improve client response rate.
 Clients who are convinced of your professionalism, and are keen to work with you, are more likely to respond quickly.